APLMOOC/APLMOOC/docs/course/ch7/part1.md

 First, determine whether your device uses an ARM or Intel processor.

-1. Click on the Apple logo in the top right of your screen
+1. Click on the Apple logo in the top left of your screen
 1. Click on `About This Mac`
     - If there is a `Chip` label, then your device uses an ARM processor
-    - If there is a `Processor`label, then your device uses an Intel processor
+    - If there is a `Processor` label, then your device uses an Intel processor

-Then, let's install RIDE.
+Then, let's install Dyalog.

 1. Visit the Dyalog downloads page <https://www.dyalog.com/download-zone.htm>
 1. Accept the conditions for a free license to use Dyalog